 Filter programs by:

-A five-year combined degree program launched in Fall 2005 in partnership with Harvard Medical School
+A combined degree program in collaboration with the BU School of Law.

-A dual degree program established in 2009 in partnership with Harvard School of Dental Medicine (HSDM).
+A combined degree program in collaboration with the School of Law.

-A dual degree program launched in Fall 2008 in partnership with Harvard Kennedy School (HKS).
+A dual degree program in partnership with the School of Law.

 A joint degree program with the Kennedy School of Government at Harvard University.